jghoshh/csi3140_a4/README.md

 DB_PASSWORD=<your-db-password>
 ```

-After the empty db is setup, you can run the code in `setup.sql` to define the db tables and data.
+*IMPORTANT*: After the empty db is setup, please run the code in `setup.sql` to define the db tables and data.
 You can either run it using the psql terminal, or navigate to the correct db in pgAdmin
-and copy/paste the code into the Query Tool (right-click public schema -> Query tool), then run the code.
+and copy/paste the code into the Query Tool (right-click public schema -> Query tool), then run the code. **If you don't do this step, the application will NOT work, because there will be no schema populated in the database to work with.**

+Finally, to run the PHP backend server, navigate to `backend/public` and run the commmand `php -S localhost:<port>`, which starts the backend server on port `<port>` of your machine.

 ### Setting Up the Frontend Application